AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~

 A major complication of using async callbacks is that because they are run in the main thread, many methods for the API
-classes return async :py:class:`Task <asyncio.Task>` objects instead of the result of the method.
+classes return async :py:class:`~asyncio.Task` objects instead of the result of the method.
 In the example above,
-`self.run_in` returns a :py:class:`Task <asyncio.Task>` object instead of a `str` handle like it normally would.
+`self.run_in` returns a :py:class:`~asyncio.Task` object instead of a `str` handle like it normally would.
 To get
 the normal result of the method, the task needs to be `awaited`.

 This will not give the expected result - the handle will be a `Task` object, not a `str`: